 - Schedule - Changing the implementation schedule for projects within the first four years of the TIP.
-Provided that the change does not trigger a redemonstration of fiscal restraint. - Scope - Changing the scope (character of work or project limits) while remaining reasonably consistent with the approved project. - Funding - Changing the source (fed, state, local); category (IM, NHPP, STP, earmarks); or amount of funding for a project without changing the scope of work or schedule for the project or any other project within the first four years of the TIP.
+Provided that the change does not trigger redemonstration of fiscal restraint. - Scope - Changes in scope (character of work or project limits) while remaining reasonably consistent with the approved project. - Funding - Changing the source (federal, state, local); category (IM, NHS, STP, earmarks); or amount of funding for a project without changing the scope of work or schedule for the project or any other project within the first four years of the TIP.